Balagan-Tas: Description

-This volcano is located in the Chersky Range, in the Moma River valley and is the only clearly Quaternary volcano in the area; the existence of another volcano active in the 1770s has not been confirmed.
-The supposed Indighirsky volcano may be actually Balagan-Tas.
+This volcano is located in the Chersky Range, in the Moma River valley, and is the only clearly Quaternary volcano in the area; the existence of another volcano active in the 1770s has not been confirmed.
+The supposed Indigirsky volcano (reported near the Indigirka river) may be actually Balagan-Tas.
 Its location has often been given incorrectly.

 Balagan-Tas is a volcanic cone with a crater of which little remains.
 It covers a surface area of 1.8 km2.
-The crater is 200 m wide and 40 m deep, the cone is 300 m high and has a base diameter of 1200 m.
+The crater is 200 m wide and 40 m deep; the cone is 300 m high and has a base diameter of 1200 m.
 It may be considered a composite volcano.
 The volcano has generated three lava flows which cover a surface area of 45 km2.
 They reach a thickness of 10 m.

 The volcano has erupted alkali basalts typical for rift zone volcanoes.
 Its composition has been characterized as hawaiite.
 Titanium dioxide contents of 3.81% have been measured.
 The helium-3/helium-4 ratios approach these associated with mantle plumes.

 Balagan-Tas lies on an anticline.
 It is associated with faulting.
-Further it is related to the Moma-Zoryansk rift and the Gakkel ridge, which extends to the Laptev sea.
+Further it is related to the Moma-Zoryansk rift and the Gakkel ridge, which extends to the Laptev Sea.
 The De Long Islands and a potentially Quaternary dyke complex of the Viliga river may also be related.
 This tectonic activity is related to the interaction between the Eurasian Plate and the North American Plate.